umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/index.md

 A user is someone who has access to the Umbraco backoffice and is not to be confused with Member.

 ###Macros
-A macro is a reusable piece of functionality that you want to re-use throughout your site can be configurable with parameters and inserted into Rich Text Editors.
+A macro is a reusable piece of functionality that you want to re-use throughout your site.
+Macros can be configured with parameters and be inserted into a Rich Text Editor.

 ###Templates / Layouts / Masterpages
-A template is where your HTML for your pages are stored to build your website.
+A template is where you define the HTML markup of your website.
 A layout is a common template that contains common markup such as the `<head>` section.

 ###Template Sections
 Template sections allow child templates that inherit the master layout template to insert html code up into the main layout template.
 For example a child template inserting code into the `<head>` tag